You are here

 Despite the interest, there are still those who criticize 3D printing in clay as a threat to the arts.
 Tihanyi wants to ease their minds.
 “There’s often a huge fear in any maker community that if a new technology comes in, it will take away something from the hand,” she says.
 “I don’t think it does that.
 I can’t really make things with the 3D printer that would replace anything I would make by hand.
 But it gives us so many new possibilities that didn’t exist before.”

-One of those possibilities, which Tihanyi hopes to pursue in the future, is designing with movement in much the same way that she and Desjardins designed with sound, so that people with varying physical abilities will be able to create unique ceramic forms.
+One of those possibilities, which Tihanyi plans to pursue in the future, is creating 3D-printed forms that respond to subtle changes in the body or the movements of the person creating the work, through a process similar to the one she and Desjardins used to design with sound.
+Tihanyi hopes that people with varying physical abilities will be able to create unique ceramic forms through this technology.

 “It’s something I’ve been thinking about, but I don’t have the know-how to make it happen yet,” Tihanyi says.
 Then she laughs.
 “There are so many things I want to do, and so little time.”